 The optimal method to mount the sensor is in the end of a tee with the water flowing directly into the tip of the sensor and flowing up and away at a 90 degree angle.
 Please see the 750 Series II Operations Manual for complete instructions.

-Our 750 Series II Conductivity/TDS and Resistivity Monitors and Monitor/Controllers can be “Re-Ranged” with a new range module to meet you changing needs.
+Our 750 Series II Conductivity/TDS and Resistivity Monitors and Monitor/Controllers can be “Re-Ranged” with a new range module to meet your changing needs.
 Simply un-plug the old range module and plug in the new range module into the circuit board.
 Refer to page 8 of the Operations Manual to see the Range Selection guide and to see if any minor modifications are necessary.

 The module number is circled on the transformer and printed on the back of the case.